apela812/apela812/README.md

 I work on websites, landing pages and small web applications.
 My main goal is to build interfaces that are easy to use, easy to maintain and useful for real tasks.

-- I work with **HTML, CSS, JavaScript, TypeScript, React and Next.js**
+- I work with **HTML, CSS, JavaScript, TypeScript, React, Next.js and Python**
 - I create responsive layouts and frontend interfaces
+- I use Python for scripts, automation and backend basics
 - I have experience with commercial and educational web projects
 - I use Git, GitHub, REST API, Node.js basics and Linux tools
 - I am open to internships, junior developer roles and freelance web tasks